Award-winning “Conscience and the Constitution” returns as Two-Disc Collectors Edition DVD

 Conscience and the Constitution debuted on national PBS in November, 2000.
 It is produced by Frank Abe for the Independent Television Service, with funding provided by the Corporation for Public Broadcasting and the Civil Liberties Public Education Fund.
 Digital preservation of the film was made possible by support from the California Civil Liberties Public Education Program.

 The Two-Disc Collector’s Edition DVD can be ordered online for home use for $29.95 plus shipping by visiting www.resisters.com.
+Institutional rates for schools and libraries are also available.

 SHORT BIOGRAPHY OF THE FILMMAKER